 The event organizers Lutfi SDC Sudan were quite focused and managed it very well.
 In this world of technology, these small gestures mean a lot to me as seasonal Fintech & Artificial technology speaker.
 Before this time though AI was known but why people did not know the reason/answer, because of which they hold on to this beautiful technology under the stones even now it is really hard to think before talk?

-Discovery and invention are not way different taking it further, when economically feasible, blockchain would potentially disrupt contemporary thinking about ‘Opaque’ vs ‘Transparent’ Deep Learning.
+Discovery and invention are not very different; taking it further when economically feasible, blockchain would potentially disrupt contemporary thinking about ‘Opaque’ vs ‘Transparent’ Deep Learning.
 An immutably traceable thread of machine-states tied to blocks of information-states in neural network training environments could serve as play-back media human intelligence would use to decipher its artificial counterpart.

 Some of the highlights are as follows (Presented by many of the Keynote speakers).

 - Artificial Intelligence and Data Science Technologies – Data Science of FinTech deals with both structured and unstructured data.
 This provides insights in a well organised manner that combines the programming, logical reasoning, mathematics and statistics.
 AI is an umbrella of several techniques that are used for extracting the information.
 AI module data science is responsible for creation of data products and several other data based applications that deal with data in such a way that conventional systems are unable to do so.

 - Digital Age of financial transactions – As smartphones become a bigger part of our everyday lives, it’s only natural that we will use them more and more for shopping.
 Studies seem to back up this simple reflection.
 Business Insider expects mobile commerce, also known as m-commerce, to reach 45% of total e-commerce sales by 2020, good for about $284 billion.
 People spend more time shopping on mobile devices than PCs by a 2-to-1 margin.